-- 1. Locate the capless funnel adapter from within the vehicle. - 2.
+- Locate the capless funnel adapter from under the carpet in the trunk. - 2.
 Insert and latch the funnel into the capless fuel system.

 Attempting to refuel without using the funnel adapter may cause fuel spillage and damage the capless fuel system.
 This could cause a fire and you or others could be badly burned and the vehicle could be damaged.

-3. Remove and clean the funnel adapter and return it to the storage location.
+After filling the tank, remove and clean the funnel adapter and return it to the storage location.